hyperledger/indy-hipe/text/error-handling/README.md

 If the Sender is known to the Agent having the problem, send a `problem-report` Agent Message detailing at least that a blocking issue occurred, and if relevant (such as in the first example), some details about the issue.
 If the message is valid, and the problem is related to a lack of resources (e.g. the second issue), also send a `problem-report` message to an escalation point within the domain.

-Alternatively, the capabilities described in the "Tracing" HIPE (link to be added) could be used to inform others of the fact that an issue occurred.
+Alternatively, the capabilities described in the "Tracing" HIPE (TODO: link to be added) could be used to inform others of the fact that an issue occurred.

 ### Messages Triggered about a Transaction